FAME Studios: Early history

-FAME (standing for Florence Alabama Music Enterprises) was founded by Rick Hall, Billy Sherrill, and Tom Stafford in the late 1950s.
-It was first located above the City Drug Store in Florence, Alabama.
+In 1959, Rick Hall and Billy Sherrill accepted an offer from Tom Stafford, the owner of a recording studio, to help set up a new music publishing company in the town of Florence, Alabama, to be known as Florence Alabama Music Enterprises, or FAME.
+The studio was first located above Florence's City Drug Store.
 Two doors down was a pawn shop – "Uncle Sams" – where aspiring artists would buy or pawn their instruments, depending on the trajectory of their careers.
-The studio was moved to a former tobacco warehouse on Wilson Dam Road in Muscle Shoals in the early 1960s, when Hall split from Sherrill and Stafford.
+The studio was moved to a former tobacco warehouse on Wilson Dam Road in Muscle Shoals in 1960, when Hall split from Sherrill and Stafford, leaving Hall with rights to the studio's name.

 Hall soon recorded the first hit record from the Muscle Shoals area, Arthur Alexander's "You Better Move On" in 1961.
 Hall took the proceeds from that recording to build the current facility, on Avalon Avenue in Muscle Shoals.
 In 1963, he recorded the first hit produced in that building, Jimmy Hughes's "Steal Away".

-FAME studio prospered.
-"By the mid-’60s it had become a hotbed for pop musicians of various stripes, including the Rolling Stones, Otis Redding, Wilson Pickett, Clarence Carter, Solomon Burke," according to the Los Angeles Times.
-Singer Aretha Franklin credited Hall for the "turning point" in her career in the mid 1960s, taking her from a struggling artist to the "Queen of Soul".
+FAME studio prospered, and by the late 1960s pop and soul musicians such as Otis Redding, Wilson Pickett, Clarence Carter, and Solomon Burke had recorded there.
+Singer Aretha Franklin credited Hall for the "turning point" in her career when she recorded at FAME in early 1967, taking her from a struggling artist to the "Queen of Soul".
 According to Hall, one of the reasons for FAME's success at a time of stiff competition from studios in other cities was that he overlooked the issue of race, a perspective he called "colorblind".
 "It was a dangerous time, but the studio was a safe haven where blacks and whites could work together in musical harmony," Hall wrote in his autobiography.
 Decades later, a publication in Malaysia referred to Hall as a "white fiddler who became an unlikely force in soul music".

 As the word about Muscle Shoals began to spread other artists began coming there to record.
 The Nashville producer Felton Jarvis brought Tommy Roe and recorded Roe's song "Everybody" in 1963.
 The Atlanta music publisher Bill Lowery, who had mentored Hall in his early days, sent the Tams.
 The Nashville publisher and producer Buddy Killen brought Joe Tex.
 Leonard Chess encouraged Etta James to record there, and she made her 1967 hit "Tell Mama" and the Tell Mama album at FAME.
 Jerry Wexler of Atlantic Records brought both Wilson Pickett and Aretha Franklin to record.
 The recording session with Franklin brought unexpected conflict: one of the horn players sexually harassed the singer, and her husband had him fired from the session.
 Later that evening Hall went over to make up with Franklin and her husband, but a fight ensued, and the recording session was canceled.
 Wexler swore to Hall he would never work with him again.